Review: Audi A1 (2010 – 2015)

 Efficient and pleasant but not overtly sporty.

-Stylish, chic and sophisticated.
-These three words sum up the Audi A1.
+The Audi A1 is summed up in three words: stylish, chic and sophisticated.
 It may be the smallest (and cheapest) Audi in the range but this sporty three-door - Audi's answer to the likes of the MINI and Citroen DS3 - is every bit as good as it looks.
 And as you'd expect from an Audi, the A1 is a premium hatchback with a high class interior, superb build quality and impressive refinement

 Audi hasn't skimped on standard kit either, making the A1 good value for money.
 All versions come generously equipped with alloy wheels, air conditioning and ESP stability control as standard which is more than many similarly priced equivalents offer.